drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>
 </p>

-In this next figure, we pulse the shift gate a few times before we start the exposure, the hypothesis being that the carry over follows the distribution of charge in an electric field, and assuming it is cleared away by the clear gate between pulses, we can clear more of the left over charge by repeatedly pulsing the shift gate.
+In this next figure, we pulse the shift gate a few times before we start the exposure, the hypothesis being that the carry over follows the distribution of charge in an electric field, and assuming it is cleared away by the clear gate between pulses, that we can clear more of the left over charge by repeatedly pulsing the shift gate.
 Accordingly, we expect to reach an asymptotic limit.
 We see that indeed for pulse lengths of 1usec or greater, the behavior is fairly consistent and we can reduce the carry-over to 1% of the signal from the preceding exposure.

 <p align="center">
 <img src="Images/CarryOver_N.jpg" width="65%">